khalid-naami/khalid-naami.github.io/blog/2026-05-09-technical-historical-analysis-quantitative-edge.md

 *The Macro View: Aligning technical chart patterns with institutional options levels.*

-When a technical support level aligns perfectly with a massive "Put Wall," the probability of a reversal increases exponentially.
-This isn't just a "line on a chart"; it's a reflection of where the money is actually sitting.
+When a technical support level aligns perfectly with a massive "Put Wall" identified in our [Gamma Exposure analysis](/blog/how-to-trade-gamma-exposure-quantitative-guide), the probability of a reversal increases exponentially.
+This isn't just a "line on a chart"; it's a reflection of where institutional capital is actually committed.

 ## 2. Historical Context is Everything